10 Traditional Irish Desserts for Celebrating St. Patrick’s Day

 Aptly named for their petite potato shape, these candies originated among Irish immigrants in Philadelphia.
 Each treat is stuffed with coconut cream (a blend of cream cheese, butter, powdered sugar, coconut, and vanilla), then rolled in cinnamon and chilled until set.
 Serve in a brown paper bag to mimic a potato sack.

 A popular dessert during dreary Irish winters, this creamy pudding is comfort food at its finest.
 Buttery brioche (with chocolate chips, if you desire) is soaked in homemade vanilla custard, sprinkled with coarse sugar, and brûléed until the top is crispy and caramelized.
-Spoon into individual bowls, or give everyone a spoon and dig straight into the casserole dish.
+Spoon this traditional Irish dessert into individual bowls, or give everyone a spoon and dig straight into the casserole dish.

-Because butter tops this shortbread’s (short) list of ingredients, you’ll get the best results by using Kerrygold Pure Irish Butter.
-Pull them out of the oven when they’re just barely golden brown—you don’t want to over-bake the delicate, buttery treat.
+Because butter tops this shortbread’s (short) list of ingredients, you’ll get the best results by using a high-end Irish butter.
+Pull them out of the oven when they’re just barely golden brown—you don’t want to over-bake the delicate, buttery Irish dessert.
 Use a rolling pin and a piece of lace to create the detailed texture on top.

 Though more savory than a cake, these scones are just as satisfying—especially when served warm with butter, honey, and jam.
 The addition of oats gives the scones a hearty texture, and sweet pieces of dried fruit fill each and every bite.
 Enjoy leftovers for breakfast alongside sausage, potatoes, and eggs.

 Studded with dried fruit, lemon zest, and candied citrus peel, this twist on fruit cake is made better with porter or stout.
-The longer it sits, the more flavorful it becomes, so plan on baking it at least 24 hours before serving.
+The longer this Irish dessert sits, the more flavorful it becomes, so plan on baking it at least 24 hours before serving.
 To achieve extra-plump raisins, soak them in the alcohol before mixing into the batter.